The 2019 Domestic Violence Symposium is co-sponsored by the following agencies and organizations. Our sincere thanks to all:

-13.0 CJE Credits applied for with the Washington State Administrative Office of the Courts
+13.5 CJE Credits approved by the Washington State Administrative Office of the Courts

-This workshop has applied for 12.25 of CEUs by the Washington Chapter, National Association of Social Workers (NASW) for Licensed Social Workers, Licensed Marriage & Family Therapists and Licensed Mental Health Counselors.
+This workshop has been approved for 12.75 of CEUs by the Washington Chapter, National Association of Social Workers (NASW) for Licensed Social Workers, Licensed Marriage & Family Therapists and Licensed Mental Health Counselors.
 Our Provider number is #1975-295.

 Thursday, September 5, 2019 - 5:00-6:30 p.m.

 SU School of Law, Sullivan Hall, 2nd Floor Gallery

 If you need special accommodations for diet, mobility or hearing issues, please contact Seattle University School of Law at firstname.lastname@example.org.
 We will do our best to provide the support needed.